• Recipes

 *to replace a double of espresso with espresso powder, mix together 2 tsp of espresso powder with 2 Tbsp of hot water.

 To make it iced, dissolve the sugar with the hot espresso and cocoa powder.
-Add the ice and pour the cold milk on top.
+Add the ice and pour the cold milk on top, followed by the cream.

 Nutrition